 - 1. Examine your application and use a less restrictive isolation level if no concurrency access is needed. - 2.
-Use caution when changing the accessIntent value to move to a lower isolation level.
-This change can result in data integrity problems. - 3.
-For DB2/UDB Version 7.2 and earlier releases, you can set the DB2_RR_TO_RS flag from the DB2 command line window to eliminate unnecessary deadlocks, such as when the accessIntent defined on the bean method is too restrictive, for example, PessimisticUpdate.
-The DB@RR_TO_RS setting has two impacts: - If RR is your chosen isolation level, it is effectively downgraded to RS. - If you choose another isolation level, and the DB2_RR_TO_RS setting is on, a scan skips over rows that are deleted but not committed, even though the row might qualify for the scan.
+Use caution when moving to a lesser accessIntent, which can result in data integrity problems. - 3.
+For DB2/UDB Version 7.2 and earlier releases, you can set the DB2_RR_TO_RS flag from the DB2 command line window to eliminate unnecessary deadlocks, such as when the accessIntent defined on the bean method is too restrictive, for example, PessmisticUpdate.
+The DB@RR_TO_RS setting has two impacts: - If RR is your chosen isolation level, it is effectively downgraded to RS.

+• If you choose another isolation level, and the DB2_RR_TO_RS setting is on, a scan skips over rows that have been deleted but not committed, even though the row might qualify for the scan.
 The skipping behavior affects the RR, Read Stability (RS), and Cursor Stability (CS) isolation levels.